aiXander/Realtime_PyAudio_FFT/README.md

 * The code to switch between the two sound interfaces is in the `__init__` function of the Stream_Analyzer class

 **Usage:**

+just run `python run_FFT_analyzer.py` and play a sound on your machine!
 * I have personally learned **A LOT** about sound by watching [this realtime visualization](https://www.youtube.com/watch?v=FnP2bkzU4oo) while listening to music
 * You can run the stream_analyzer in headless mode and use the FFT features in any Python Application that requires live musical features